Lumi007/WorkForMe/README.md

 JavaScript
 # Benefits
-Creates more frims/ companies to employ the youths
+Creates more firms/ companies to employ the youths

-Create a wider market for those involved in production to market their products outside Africa
+Create a wider market for those involved in local production to market their products outside Africa

 Create and empower more farmers to satisfy international market demand for agricultural raw materials